DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 ![Cuis Window](AnimatedStar27.png)

-Now we can start stepping from the morph's menu without opening an inspactor.
+Now we can start stepping from the morph's menu without opening an inspector.

 ![Cuis Window](AnimatedStar28.png)